-The PET/CT study of the healthy control (leukocyte count, $6.7 \times 10^9$ /L; labeling yield, 76%) revealed normal leukocyte uptake in the spleen, liver, and bone marrow and only low uptake in the brain and heart caused by F-FDG eluted from the WBCs (Fig. 1).
-In the first patient with fever of unknown origin (leukocyte count, $12.5 \times 10^9$ /L; C-reactive protein [CRP] level, 80 mg/L [a normal CRP level is <4 mg/L]; labeling yield, 70%), no pathologic deposition of labeled WBCs was found.
-In the second patient with fever of unknown origin (leukocyte count, $14.4 \times 10^9$ /L; CRP level, 40 mg/L; labeling yield, 86%), pathologic WBC accumulation was found in the small pelvis and the left lung (Fig. 2).
-The patient with recurrent sepsis (leukocyte count, $8.8 \times 10^9$ /L; CRP level, 35 mg/L; labeling yield,
+The PET/CT study of the healthy control (leukocyte count, 6.7×10^9 /L; labeling yield, 76%) revealed normal leukocyte uptake in the spleen, liver, and bone marrow and only low uptake in the brain and heart caused by 18F-FDG eluted from the WBCs (Fig. 1).
+In the first patient with [Fig. 1] fever of unknown origin (leukocyte count, 12.5×10^9 /L; C-reactive protein [CRP] level, 80 mg/L [a normal CRP level is <4 mg/L]; labeling yield, 70%), no pathologic deposition of labeled WBCs was found.
+In the second patient with fever of unknown origin (leukocyte count, 14.4×10^9 /L; CRP level, 40 mg/L; labeling yield, 86%), pathologic WBC accumulation was found in the small pelvis and the left lung (Fig. 2).
+The patient with recurrent sepsis (leuko- [Fig. 2] cyte count, 8.8×10^9 /L; CRP level, 35 mg/L; labeling yield, 79%) had had a Y-graft for an abdominal aortic aneurysm, with the later development of a right-side iliac artery aneurysm, which was treated with a coil and bypassed with a stent-graft from the common iliac artery to the external iliac artery.
+Postoperatively, he had had conservatively treated episodes of melena and sepsis.
+His 18F-FDG PET/CT study [Fig. 3] revealed gross pathology (Fig. 3).

 FIGURE 1.
-Normal deposition of F-FDG-labeled leukocytes in spleen, liver, and bone marrow of healthy control.
-Faint uptake in brain and heart was caused by F-FDG eluted from WBCs.
+Normal deposition of 18F-FDG-labeled leukocytes in spleen, liver, and bone marrow of healthy control.
+Faint uptake in brain and heart was caused by 18F-FDG eluted from WBCs.
 (A) Anterior view from volume-reconstructed image (maximum-intensity-projection image).
 (B) Coronal section through spine from coregistered PET/CT images.